Therapy for High Achievers

 – Therapy client, anonymous

-And remember, the goal doesn’t have to be to stop achieving… I know how much joy that brings you.
+And remember, the goal doesn’t have to be to stop achieving.
+We know how much joy that brings you.

-Rather, the goal is to unhook your worth from your productivity, so you can enjoy doing without the pressure of proving.
-I’d love to help you begin building a sense of self-worth that isn’t tied to productivity, but rooted in who you already are.
-I want to help you build a relationship with yourself that’s grounded in compassion, not performance.
-One where you remember you’re enough, even when you’re not doing anything at all.
+Rather, the goal is to unhook your worth from productivity so you can enjoy doing without the pressure of proving.
+We’re here to help you begin building a sense of self-worth that isn’t tied to output, but rooted in who you already are.
+Together, we work toward a relationship with yourself that is grounded in compassion rather than performance, one where you can remember that you are enough even when you’re not doing anything at all.